-Supporting people to stay safe from Ebola and recover from sexual violence
+Red Cross volunteers are supporting people to stay safe from Ebola and recover from sexual violence.

 Red Cross helps to fight Ebola

-In North Kivu, people touch their loved one’s bodies before burying them, which is part of their traditional burial practices.
-When a person has died of Ebola, this can spread the disease to their family and friends.
+In the DRC, people touch their loved one’s bodies before burying them - part of their traditional burial practices.
+But when a person has died of Ebola, this can spread the disease to their family and friends.